-2018 Make Nine – This was thought up by @Rochelle_new in 2015 on Instagram.
-Post the patterns you plan to make in 2018 and follow along with the hastag #2018makenine to see what everyone is planning to make.
+The Make Nine Challenge – This was thought up by @Rochelle_new in 2015 on Instagram and is now very popular.
+Post the patterns you plan to make for the year and follow along @makeninechallenge #makenine to see what everyone is planning to make.

-#makeyourstash – Between March and May, join Kate (@timetosew) and Pilar (@pilar_bear) for a sustainable sewing party on Instagram!
-They will be buying nothing and sewing from their stash.
+#makeyourstash – Between March and May, Kate (@timetosew) and Pilar (@pilar_bear) organised a sustainable sewing party on Instagram!
+They bought nothing and sewed from their stash.
 To join in, turn something that’s been in your stash for more than 6 months into something you’ll love to wear.
 Take a photo, tag Kate and Pilar and use the hashtag #makeyourstash.
 There are pattern prizes up for grabs each month from like minded pattern designers.

 Do You Use Sewing for Self-care?
 Laura from Sew For Victory is creating a space for anyone who is interested to share their account, in their own words, of their experience with sewing and self-care.
 Whatever sewing has provided you, if it has helped you to tend to yourself and your needs, Laura really want to hear from you.

-The Day and Night Dress Challenge 2018: Coffee and Cocktails is organised by Elizabeth Made This!
+The Day and Night Dress Challenge: Coffee and Cocktails is organised by Elizabeth Made This!
 The day and night dress challenge will have 2 parts: 1.
 A blogger/vlogger portion and a community challenge with prizes.

 The Ready-To-Wear Fast 2018: organised by Sarah from Goodbye Valentino blog, this pledge commits you to not buying and ready-to-wear clothes in 2018!
 Find out more here and join the conversation about this in the forum.